olefirenko/vue-google-autocomplete/README.md

 * Getting geolocation data (latitude, longitude) for found address object along with other address data (country, city, state, street, house number, zip code).
 So no need to do additional geocode request on backend side.
 * No external dependencies
 * You can get access to underlying [PlaceResult object](https://developers.google.com/maps/documentation/javascript/reference#PlaceResult) to get more details about found location.
+* You can limit results to specific country or use users geolocation data

 ## Installation